truenas/documentation/content/CORE/CORETutorials/DirectoryServices/ActiveDirectory.md

 If the cache becomes out of sync or fewer users than expected are available in the permissions editors, resync it using **Directory Service > Active Directory > REBUILD DIRECTORY SERVICE CACHE**.

 If you are using Windows Server with 2008 R2 or older, try creating a **Computer** entry on the Windows server Organizational Unit (OU).
-When creating this entry, enter the TrueNAS hostname in the name field.
+When creating this entry, enter the TrueNAS host name in the name field.
 Make sure it is the same name as the one set in the **Hostname** field in **Network > Global Configuration**, and the **NetBIOS alias** from **Directory Service > Active Directory > Advanced Options**.

 {{< expand "Shell Commands" "v" >}}